tanm-sys/forge-ec/README.md

 This library has not been audited by security professionals and is not FIPS certified.
 Use at your own risk.

+## ⚠️ Development Status

+This library is currently under active development and is not yet ready for production use.
+Many functions are still being implemented and tested.
+See the individual crate READMEs for specific implementation status.

 ## Features

 - 🔒 Pure Rust implementation with zero unsafe code in public API